bendikbo/bendikbo/README.md

 # Places I've been

-Worked as a embedded programmer for a scientific project at NTNU, called "building brains", pretty dope stuff, was fun.
+Worked as an embedded programmer for a scientific project at NTNU, called "building brains", pretty dope stuff, was fun.

-Worked as a programmer for safebikely (now they're called bikely, I think).
+Worked as a programmer for safebikely (now they're called bikely).

-Spent summer 2019 as an intern at Galleon Embedded Electronics writing sode for embedded recording systems.
+Spent summer 2019 as an intern at Galleon Embedded Electronics writing code for embedded recording systems.

-Summer 2020 I interned at arm, which is how I got the gig I'm doing now I guess.
+Summer 2020 I interned at arm, which is how I got the gig I'm doing now.

 Had a very brief period as a test intern at Microchip in the fall of 2020 where I wrote some python stuff.